Ed94/gencpp/Readme.md

 ### Upfront Construction

 All component ASTs must be previously constructed, and provided on creation of the code AST.
-The construction will fail and return InvalidCode otherwise.
+The construction will fail and return Code::Invalid otherwise.

 Interface :``